The Japanese martial arts kendo (sword fencing) has a special place in my heart.

 I quit my job and traveled to Los Angeles where I was trained to become a sushi chef and sake sommelier at California Sushi Academy.
 My Japanese teacher Toshi with 40 years of experience is very Japanese in his approach to his work.
 We were tested every 14 days.
 We were tested on skills, time, how clean our chefs uniforms and work was and how our sharp knives were.
-After the list was hung up so we could see what number we were on the list.
+After the list was hung up on the wall so we could see what number we were on the list.

 Toshi also has a restaurant were we worked behind the sushi bar at lunchtime.
 We also made sushi at private parties with celebrities and film companies in Los Angeles.

-Besides being trained become a sushi chef we made every day classical dishes from the traditional cuisine to get a greater and deeper understanding of Japanese cuisine.
+Besides being trained become a sushi chef we made every day classical Japanese dishes from the traditional cuisine to get a greater and deeper understanding of Japanese cuisine.
 We were also trained sake sommelier where we will taste several different types of sake.

 My approach to sushi

 I prefer the Japanese way when it comes sushi.

 I prefer ‘Simplicity’ by that I mean sushi which looks simple but technically is it difficult to make.
 I think it is fascinating to be introduced to a nigiri technique that takes 20 years to master.